rodrigocirino/wallet-api/README.md

 | body-parser | 1.19.0 |
 | consign | 0.1.6 |

-> PS: Using ngrok, all tests turned green on the Ipkiss Tester.
+> PS: Using ngrok, all tests turned green